 I’ve been miserable for a huge part of my life and I had no real reason to be.
 I was the only one making me unhappy.
 It was all me – the way I thought, the way I acted, the people I surrounded myself with, the activities I chose to engage in, the things I chose to consume my energy on.
 It was a never-ending cicle.
 I had no idea who I was, I was taking a little bit of something from everyone around me – good or bad – and I was making one horrible decision after another.

 One day, I chose to take action.
 I was determined to shift my mind, to try a different approach, to find a new perspective.
-I’ve been in a constant transformation for the last two years and only now I feel like I’m finally finding myself and figuring out what it is that I want from life.
+I’ve been going through a constant transformation over the last couple of years and only now I feel like I’m finally finding myself and figuring out what it is that I want from life.
 Of course, this huge, long, major change didn’t happen just because I set my mind to it.
 There were a lot of external factors – people and experiences, but I also chose to actively do something.

-I gave up people – a lot of people.
+I gave people up – a lot of people.
 I gave up the whole idea of chasing them, of trying to save someone who doesn’t want to be saved.
 I’ve learned that you can’t force your good intentions on someone, so I stopped fighting hopeless battles.
 I’ve learned to accept people and situations I can’t change.
 I’ve accepted the fact that sometimes you can be wrong about someone and see more in them than there actually is.
-And that’s okay.
+That’s okay.
+I’ve learned that more often than not people just grow apart.
+That’s okay, too.

 I’ve accepted the fact that at some point in my life I was a terrible person.